Itchy Scalp After Braids: Here’s Why and How To Stop It

 - 61 Ombre Braiding Hair Color Ideas And Hairstyles

-To tell you how important prepping is, here are the benefits of prepping your hair
+To show you how important prepping is, here are the benefits of prepping your hair.

-- Prepping your hair at home saves you time it will take your braider to do your hair.
+- Prepping your hair at home saves you time, and the time it will take your braider to do your hair.

-- Prepping ensures your hair is free from any hair related issue, like dandruff, dry itchy scalp, etc.
+- Prepping ensures your hair is free from any hair-related issues, like dandruff, dry, itchy scalp, etc.

-NB: First thing you need to do is to give you hair some space to gain strength naturally, the later are these-:
+NB: The first thing you need to do is give your hair some time (at least two weeks) to gain strength and then try these strategies naturally.